laaouinihaitam/Battery_management/README.md

 # Battery_management
-This project aims to make balance between three batteries
+This project aims to make balance between three batteries for an electrical vehicle to keep it in charge as long as possible

 # Demonstration of result